Dynamical stability and filamentary instability in holographic conductors: Dynamical stability in the conducting phase

-In addition, let us see the asymptotic behavior of the pure-imaginary mode for large \(J/m^3\).
-Figure~\ref{fig:oi-J_large} shows \(\omega_I/\sqrt{E}\) as a function of \(J/m^3\).
+In addition, we observe the asymptotic behavior of the pure-imaginary mode for large \(J/m^3\).
+Figure \ref{fig:oi-J_large} shows \(\omega_I/\sqrt{E}\) as a function of \(J/m^3\).
 We find that this mode locates on the imaginary axis for any \(J/m^3\), and \(\omega_I/\sqrt{E}\) seems to converge to \(-\sqrt{6}\) in the limit of \(J/m^3 \to \infty\).
-In the massless quark case, i.e., $m=0$, it is known that the current is analytically given by $J=E^{3/2}$.
-This asymptotic value equals to \(-\kappa/\sqrt{E}\) for \(m=0\), where \(\kappa\) is the surface gravity on the effective horizon defined in eq.~(\ref{eq:surface_gravity}). \footnote{ An equation of motion for the perturbation of the embedding function in the case of massless quark and applying \(E\) has been derived in ref.\,\cite{Albash:2007bq}. }
+In the massless quark case, i.e., $m=0$, the current is analytically given by $J=E^{3/2}$.
+This asymptotic value equals \(-\kappa/\sqrt{E}\) for \(m=0\), where \(\kappa\) denotes the surface gravity on the effective horizon defined in eq.~(\ref{eq:surface_gravity}). \footnote{ An equation of motion for the perturbation of the embedding function in the case of massless quark and applying \(E\) has been derived in ref.\,\cite{Albash:2007bq}. }

-Then, we also examine the behavior of poles around the second turning point of the \(E\)-\(J\) curve at \(T=0\) shown in the right panel of figure~\ref{fig:zeroT}.
+Then, we also examine the behavior of poles around the second turning point of the $E$--$J$ curve at \(T=0\), shown in the right panel of figure \ref{fig:zeroT}.
 The second turning point is located at \(J^{(2)}_{\text{turn}}/m^3 = 1.9178 \times 10^{-7}\).
-We show mode frequencies on the complex $\omega$ plane for $J/m^3 = 2.9777\times 10^{-7}$ and $J/m^3 = 4.8275\times 10^{-8}$ in figure~\ref{fig:cmaps_second}.
+We show mode frequencies on the complex $\omega$ plane for $J/m^3 = 2.9777\times 10^{-7}$ and $4.8275\times 10^{-8}$ in figure \ref{fig:cmaps_second}.
 We will refer to a set of solutions within \(1.9178\times 10^{-7} < J/m^3 < 3.0031\times 10^{-4}\) as the (second) upper branch, and a set of solutions with \(J/m^3 < 1.9178\times 10^{-7}\) as the (second) lower branch.
-The left panel and the right panel of figure~\ref{fig:cmaps_second} correspond to solutions of the (second) upper and the (second) lower branch in the right panel of figure \ref{fig:zeroT}, respectively.
-Notice that there exists one more branch with higher $J$ which is represented in the left panel of figure \ref{fig:zeroT}.
-Since the \(E\)-\(J\) curve has been already multi-valued for a given $E/m^2$ in present \(J/m^3\), the both branches extending from the second turning point have an unstable mode on the imaginary axis as seen previously.
+The left and right panels of figure \ref{fig:cmaps_second} correspond to solutions of the (second) upper and lower branches in the right panel of figure \ref{fig:zeroT}, respectively.
+Notably, there exists one more branch with a higher $J$, which is represented in the left panel of figure \ref{fig:zeroT}.
+Because the $E$--$J$ curve has already been multivalued for a given $E/m^2$ in \(J/m^3\), both branches extending from the second turning point have an unstable mode on the imaginary axis, as seen previously.